Deblur4DGS: 4D Gaussian Splatting from Blurry Monocular Video: Experiments

-We compare Deblur4DGS with 5 state-of-the-art 4D reconstruction methods (\ie, DeformableGS~\cite{yang2024deformable}, 4DGaussians~\cite{4dgaussians}, E-D3DGS~\cite{bae2024per}, DyBluRF~\cite{sun2024dyblurf}, and Shape-of-Motion~\cite{wang2024shape}) on two resolution (\ie, $228 \times 512$ and $720 \times 1080$) datasets.
-We input poses of right and left cameras to produce novel-view synthesis and deblurring results, respectively.
-We linearly interpolate the left camera poses and timestamps to generate $\times16$ frame interpolation results.
-We employ a Gaussian filter to smooth left camera poses for video stabilization, following ~\cite{peng20243d}.
-The results for novel-view synthesis, deblurring, frame interpolation, and video stabilization are summarized in \cref{tab:quant_novel}, \cref{tab:quant_deblur}, \cref{tab:quant_fi}, and \cref{tab:quant_stab}, respectively.
-Besides, rendering speed comparisons on $720\times1080$ images are reported in \cref{fig:intro}. \textbf{Novel-view synthesis Comparisons.} As shown in \cref{tab:quant_novel}, among all competing methods, DyBluRF~\cite{sun2024dyblurf} gets the best LPIPS score, while Shape-of-Motion~\cite{wang2024shape} achieves the best PSNR and SSIM scores.
-Benefiting the explicit 3D representation manner and elaborate design for processing motion blur, our Deblur4DGS obtains all the best scores on both datasets.
-In addition, Deblur4DGS removes blur more clearly and produces more photo-realistic details in both static and dynamic areas, as shown in \cref{fig:vis_high_novel}.
-More visual comparisons can be seen in the \textit{Suppl}.
-In addition, to further demonstrate the effectiveness of Deblur4DGS, we first pre-process the blurry videos with state-of-the-art image~\cite{zamir2022restormer} or video~\cite{Pan_2023_CVPR,zhang2024blur} deblurring methods and then perform 4D reconstruction.
-The results are summarized in \cref{tab:deblur_4d}.
+\textbf{Novel-view synthesis.} \cref{tab:quant_novel_syn} and \cref{tab:quant_novel_real} summarize the results.
+First, methods (\ie, DyBluRF and BARD-GS) that perform 4D reconstruction and motion blur modeling jointly yield overall better performance, especially in LPIPS score.
+Although SplineGS gets better PSNR and SSIM scores in BARD-GS data, it produces blurry outputs.
+It is consistent with the finding in BARD-GS~\cite{wang2024shape} that PSNR can sometimes yield higher values even when images appear blurrier.
+Second, benefiting the explicit 3D representation manner, BARD-GS outperforms DyBluRF, being the most competitive method.
+Third, compared with BARD-GS, our Deblur4DGS performs better due to the introduction of a series of regularization terms to avoid trivial solutions and blur-aware variable canonical Gaussians to better represent dynamic objects.
+Visual results in \cref{fig:real_vis} and \cref{fig:bard_vis} shows that Deblur4DGS removes blur more clearly and produces less visual artifacts in both static and dynamic areas.
+Per-scene results and more visual results are in the \textit{Suppl}.
+In addition, to further demonstrate the effectiveness of Deblur4DGS, we first pre-process the blurry videos with state-of-the-art image (\ie, Restormer~\cite{zamir2022restormer}) or video (DSTNet~\cite{Pan_2023_CVPR} and BSSTNet~\cite{zhang2024blur}) deblurring methods and then perform 4D reconstruction, as shown in \cref{tab:deblur_4d}.
 Compared with reconstruction from blurry videos, the incorporation of deblurring models improves performance.
 This is because the deblurring models remove some blur, facilitating sharp scene reconstruction.
-However, as the image and video deblurring methods cannot perceive 3D structure and maintain scene geometric consistency, the scene reconstruction results are still unsatisfactory.
+However, as the deblurring methods cannot perceive 3D structure and maintain scene geometric consistency, the reconstruction results are still unsatisfactory.
 In contrast, Deblur4DGS jointly reconstructs scene geometry and processes motion blur in 3D space, achieving better scene reconstruction results.
+Visual results are in the \textit{Suppl}.